jsclampet/twitter-showcase/README.md

 ## Summary

-This app allows you to view recent Tweets based on a specific user or text.

-It is a fullstack app utilizing React/Typescript on the front-end, and NodeJS/Express on the back-end.
-When a user queries a validated input, the Front-end sends a GET request to the Back-end, which triggers a corresponding GET request to the Twitter API.
-Once the Twitter API sends a response, the back-end will check for errors, format the data and send it back to the Front-End, which in turn is displayed to the user.
+This application, designed with React/TS on the frontend and NodeJS/Express on the backend, enables efficient searching for Twitter users and tweets.
+When a user submits a search, the frontend sends a GET request to the backend, which then triggers a corresponding GET request to the Twitter API.
+Once the Twitter API responds, the backend checks for errors, formats the data, and sends it back to the frontend for display to the user.

-The Twitter API consisted of several teirs of access that was difficult to parse through intially.
-I had to thoroughly read through and review their API documentation in order to make sure I was authorized to make specific requests and get the information I needed.
+Navigating the Twitter API's various access tiers was initially challenging.
+I thoroughly reviewed the API documentation to ensure I was authorized to make specific requests and access the needed information.
+Every request to this API required authorization via a bearer token, so I used dotenv variables for confidentiality and configured the bearer token within an axios instance, streamlining the codebase by eliminating unnecessary lines.

 I learned that deploying a fullstack app is very different from deploying a static website.
-Upon successful deployment I deepend my understanding of npm scripts, the build process and deploying from different environments.
+Upon successful deployment, I deepened my understanding of npm scripts, the build process, and the nuances of deploying across different environments.

 ## Author
 - John Clampet: FullStack Software Developer